 - Soak the posole overnight.
 Drain off water when ready to cook.

 - In a large stock pot, sauté the onions in the olive oil until translucent.
-Stir in the garlic, chiles, bay leaf, ground coriander and cumin.
+Stir in the garlic, chiles, bay leaf, ground cumin, coriander, and cinnamon stick.

-- When the mixture becomes pungently fragrant, stir in the water (or stock), and bring to a gentle boil.
+- When the mixture becomes pungently fragrant, stir in the water (or stock) and tomatoes, and bring to a gentle boil.

 - Simmer until the posole kernels have popped open and become tender.
 The amount of time could vary quite a bit, depending on the brand and quality of the corn kernels, between 2 to over 5 hours!
 Periodically nibble a kernel or two to test for doneness.
 Add more water if it seems too thick.
 Again, when most of the kernels have popped (like popcorn in liquid, literally), it should be ready.